hpcaitech/Open-Sora/README.md

-# Open-Sora
+# 🎥 Open-Sora

-Unofficial implementation of OpenAI's Sora
+## 📍 Overview

+This repository is an unofficial implementation of OpenAI's Sora.
+We built this based on the [facebookresearch/DiT](https://github.com/facebookresearch/DiT) repository.